ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/MATHEMATICAL_DETAILS.md

 ### 5.3 Technical Caveats on Heuristics

 The gyroid violation metric $\psi$ and the residue obstruction graph are **heuristically motivated proxies**.
 While they effectively detect manifold tears and logic pivots, they lack a formal algebraic proof of completeness.
-They function as **containment pressures**—filters that reject inadmissible states without guaranteeing a unique physical truth.
+They function as **containment pressures**filters that reject inadmissible states without guaranteeing a unique physical truth.

 See [OPEN_QUESTIONS.md](OPEN_QUESTIONS.md) for a formal list of theoretical boundaries.